ESO 439-26

-ESO 439-26 was considered the least luminous white dwarf known.
-Located 140 light years away from the Sun, it is roughly 10 billion years old and has a temperature of 4560 Kelvin.
+ESO 439-26 is a white dwarf star.
+It was considered the least luminous white dwarf known.
+Located 140 light years away from the Sun, it is roughly 10 billion years old and has a temperature of 4560 Kelvin (cooler than the Sun, at 5772 Kelvin).
 Thus, despite being classified as a "white dwarf", it would actually appear yellowish in color.

 This finding is however based on a too large parallax.
 Gaia measurement of the parallax shows a more distant source and therefore an absolute magnitude of M_{G}=15.0 mag.
 For example the white dwarf WD J2147–4035 has M_{G}=17.7 mag, making this white dwarf less luminous.
 The updated M_{V} is 15.46, using the Gaia parallax and the apparent V-magnitude from Ruiz et al. (see formulae at the article absolute magnitude).